ubc-library-rc/rdm/content/10-1_Introduction-Data-Anonymization.md

 ---

 # What is sensitive data?
-Sensitive data is “information that must be safeguarded against unwarranted access or disclosure” (Rod & Thompson, 2023) and may relate to both humans and animals.
+Sensitive data is “information that must be safeguarded against unwarranted access or disclosure” (Rod & Thompson, 2023, p.
+252) and may relate to both humans and animals.

 Examples of data that are considered “sensitive”:
 * Personal health information